|Written by Robert|

-To honour his passing a special side altar and shrine were built to house St Valentine's remains and to allow people and lovers to come and pay their respects and to pray before him.
+To honour his passing a special side altar and shrine were built to house St Valentine's remains and to allow people and lovers to come and pay their respects and to pray for him.

-A new statue of the saint was carved for the alter which shows the Saint wearing the red cloth of the martyr and holding his symbolic crocus aloft in blessing all lovers.
+A new statue of the saint which was carved for the alter shows the Saint wearing the red cloth of the martyr and holding his symbolic crocus aloft in blessing all lovers.

 The black casket which contains St Valentines remains is kept in a niche under the altar which is secured by a gate.
-On top of the casket is the coat of arms of Pope Gregory XVI inscribed with the words "This Shrine contains the sacred body of Saint Valentinus (Valentine) the Martyr, together with a small vessel said to be tinged with the saints blood."
+On top of the casket is the coat of arms of Pope Gregory XVI inscribed with the words "This Shrine contains the sacred body of Saint Valentinus (Valentine) the Martyr, together with a small vessel said to be tinged with the saint's blood."

 The Shrine of St Valentine today

-Whitefriar Street church is located right in the centre of the city and is open to the public daily.
+Whitefriar Street Church is located right in the centre of the city and is open to the public daily.

-Each year on St Valentines day (14th February), the casket containing the remains of St Valentine is taken from the Shrine and placed before high alter of the church for a special Valentine's mass.
+Each year on St Valentine's day (14th February), the casket containing the remains of St Valentine is taken from the Shrine and placed before high alter of the church for a special Valentine's mass.